 I would be willing to go so far as to say that making sourcing decisions without Keepa is one of the top reasons Amazon FBA sellers quit their business.

 They spend all their sourcing money on inventory without looking at the historical data, the prices tank, the inventory never sells, and they throw their hands up in despair and say, “I quit!
 I tried Amazon, and it just didn’t work for me.”

 Now, there may be other factors at play, but for many resellers using Keepa could be a huge game changer in their business.
 They could find profitable inventory that will sell in a reasonable amount of time and won’t lower quickly in price.

 I’m especially disheartened when I hear resellers saying they want to quit Amazon FBA over these types of inventory problems because this problem is so easily fixable.
-You can learn to read and interpret CamelCamelCamel and Keepa.
+You can learn to read and interpret Keepa.
 The graphs can make sense, and you can use them to make smarter sourcing decisions.

-I want to encourage you today if you’re making sourcing decisions without using historical sales rank and pricing data from CamelCamelCamel and Keepa — there is a better way to buy Amazon FBA inventory!
+I want to encourage you today if you’re making sourcing decisions without using historical sales rank and pricing data from Keepa — there is a better way to buy Amazon FBA inventory!
 You can make smarter sourcing decisions.
 Your business will hugely benefit if you take the time to learn how to use these powerful free resources.

 How about you?
-Do you use CamelCamelCamel or Keepa?
-Do you have a favorite?
-What are you favorite things about Camel or Keepa?
+Do you use Keepa?
+Do you have a different tool you use?
+What are you favorite things about Keepa?
 I’d love to hear from you in the comments below.